simphony/GMSHWrapper/README.md

 ## Run with Docker

 We provide a Docker image for the simplified and automated setup of this wrapper.
-For this step, we assume that you have cloned the repository and all of its submodules like mentioned under **step 2** from the **Installation** chapter.
-Additionally you should have `Docker`>=20.10.5 installed on your `os`.
+You should have `Docker`>=20.10.5 installed on your `os`.

 For building the image, simply run the following command under the *top level directory* of the wrapper-repository: